 Our work with Indigenous Peoples and local communities

-Working with Indigenous Peoples and / or local communities to tackle the global climate emergency
+Working with both Indigenous Peoples and local communities to tackle the global climate emergency

 They manage and protect 40% of the planet’s ecologically intact landscape.
-Our ability to limit global warming to 1.5°C therefore depends on ensuring Indigenous Peoples and / or local communties can continue managing these vital ecosystems.
+Our ability to limit global warming to 1.5°C therefore depends on ensuring both Indigenous Peoples and local communities can continue managing these vital ecosystems.
 This means they must be included in designing, planning and implementing climate projects that impact their lives.
 This increasingly means being the entrepreneurs bringing new approaches to the market.

-Indigenous Peoples and / or local communities play an important role in the key decision-making bodies of our governance framework.
-We actively engaged with Indigenous Peoples and / or local communities during the development of our Assessment Framework, and we are committed to ensuring they continue to have a strong voice in shaping our high-integrity CCP criteria.
+Both Indigenous Peoples and local communities play an important role in the key decision-making bodies of our governance framework.
+We actively engaged with Indigenous Peoples and local communities during the development of our Assessment Framework, and we are committed to ensuring they continue to have a strong voice in shaping our high-integrity CCP criteria.

 ————-

-The Integrity Council recognises Indigenous Peoples and / or local communities as different and distinct peoples with discreet rights and interests as expressed in international and national instruments, and in traditional laws.
+The Integrity Council recognises Indigenous Peoples and local communities as different and distinct peoples with discreet rights and interests as expressed in international and national instruments, and in traditional laws.

 Governing Board

-Since the establishment of the Integrity Council, three dedicated seats on its Board have been reserved for Indigenous Peoples’ and / or local communities’ voices.
+Since the establishment of the Integrity Council, three dedicated seats on its Board have been reserved for Indigenous Peoples as well as local communities’ voices.

 These seats are currently occupied by: